marceldobehere/MaslOS-2/README.md

    + Drivers
      - PC-Speaker
      - AC97
-   - Audio System (WIP, currently kernel-only)
+   - Audio System (exists, still a bit wip)
  + Other
    - SMP (not added yet)
    - idk more stuff